 - Select Start Scan to filter all the redundant files from the important ones.

 To disable resource-hungry processes that could be contributing to your Mac slowing down, we recommend using Activity Monitor.
-Activity Monitor is a helpful tool you can use to see what programs are running and using a high CPU.
+Activity Monitor is a helpful tool you can use to see what system resources programs are using.
+If any are using a large amount of CPU or memory, they could be what’s slowing down your Mac.

 Here’s how to use Activity Monitor to disable resource-hungry processes: